 All rivers have a beginning and an end.
 The four main points of a river are its head, its flow, its tributaries and its mouth.

-Next, print a map (Google maps) of the area where you live.
+Next, print a map of the area where you live.
 Now your quest is to locate a river close to where you live.
 Using Google Maps identify its main points.
 Label its source, body, branch and mouth.
 Identify its highest elevation and its lowest elevation.
 Track where it originates and where it ends up.
+Transfer your river map to the playground using chalk.
+It is easy to do.
+Grid your river map into 1” x 1”.
+Take colored chalk outside and measure out one yard by one-yard squares.
+Enlarge your map square to your playground square and let your school walk your river!
+Be sure to label key points and key areas of interest along its flow.

 A river runs through it!
 Have you read your river?!

 People all over the world have settled by rivers for access to drinking water and fishing.
-As populations grew, the water became the first highway moving people and products to and fro.
+As populations grew, the water became the first highway moving people, and products to and fro.
 Research the history of your city.
 Collect maps showing where the first settlements were.
-Show how your city grew along the river.
+See how your city grew along the river.
 Write about the impact that development had on the life of your river.
 What industries came?
-What industries are still along the river?
+What are industries still on the river?
 Write a paper about the importance of your city’s river.

 Go out and take pictures of the river, and pay attention to anything that may contribute to the health of the river either negatively or positively.
 If you find a negative influence upon the river’s health, sketch a proposed idea to help alleviate the negative influence.